 Check if the plan was activated

-To make sure that your plan is active, follow the steps in our how to activate your Saily eSIM article.
+To ensure your plan is active, follow the steps in our How to Activate Your Saily eSIM article.

 Disconnect from the Wi-Fi